Jeanhaley32/rpi-morse/README.md

 # rpi-morse

-Just a simple program to interpret user messages into morse code, and beep them out via an IO pin on a Raspberry Pi.
+Just a simple program to interpret user messages into morse code, and blink them out via an IO pin on a Raspberry Pi.